Key Questions to Answer

 - Simpler UI

-- Start at a high level, with intuitive navigation to find hidden details.
+- Start at a high level, with intuitive navigation architecture that leads to hidden details.

 - Group subjects empathically.